Moving to Switzerland?

-Despite tight restrictions on foreigners moving to Switzerland from non-EU countries, the country has a fairly high non-Swiss population.
+Despite tight restrictions on foreigners moving to Switzerland, especially from non-EU countries, the country has a fairly high non-Swiss population.
 Switzerland attracts refugees from poor countries and migrants from wealthy nations alike.
 The latter often move to Switzerland due to low taxes and a high standard of living.

 Owing to Swiss neutrality, which has remained unchallenged since 1815, countless European intellectuals and artists chose exile in Switzerland during the political turbulences of the early 20th century.
 Did you know that one Vladimir Illyich Ulyanov, a.k.a.
 Lenin, was among them?
 These days, it is the country’s economic power and affluence that tempt various “exiles by choice” to move there.

 Your Move to Switzerland: Know What to Expect